-Bank of America to offer credit cards in China
+Bank of America will join with China Construction Bank to offer credit cards in China.

 Bank of America plans to join forces with China Construction Bank to offer credit cards to Chinese consumers.